 Reptiles are also ectothermic, vertebrates.
 They are land-living creatures.
 The main point to notice is that Reptiles do not undergo the metamorphosis.
 As they lay their eggs on land and have only lungs to breathe.
 Alligators, snakes, lizards, turtles are some of the examples.

 Another important feature is the skin of these creatures, which is scaly and hard known as keratinous skin.
 This type of skin is not permeable to water and in mammals, Keratins in found in fingernails and hairs.
-This help crocodiles and sea snakes to live in the saline environment.
+This help crocodiles and sea snakes to live in a saline environment.
 There are around 9000 species of the Reptiles found till yet.

 Key Differences Between Amphibians and Reptiles